 - Kathi Clayton President of the CHCA Board of Directors

 May we please count on you to make a gift to the Chestnut Hill Community Association that will impact both organizations?
-Donate today!

 CHCA president Kathi Clayton said it seems as though all the neighborhood work and effort that went into fighting that project was worth it.
 "I am so pleased we all supported each other in this effort, and that we share a win!" she said.

 CHCA executive director Anne McNiff, who argued in December that the size of the proposed building would be detrimental to that area of the neighborhood, which is a gateway to Chestnut Hill, said on Thursday that she is thrilled.